Kodaijin/KodaSheets/README.md

 # Koda Sheets

-A card-sheet imposition script for Adobe Photoshop.
+A card-sheet layout script for Adobe Photoshop.
 It tiles individual card images from a folder onto print-ready sheets, pairs fronts with backs by filename, and lays out duplex (double-sided) sheets that mirror correctly for flip alignment.